Real-world economies exhibit five essential properties.

 (MP4)Agent Autonomy: Coordination of agent interactions cannot be externally imposed by means of free-floating restrictions, i.e., restrictions not embodied within agent states.

 This exploration process is analogous to biological experimentation with cultures in petri dishes.
 A user sets initial conditions for a modeled dynamic system in accordance with some purpose at hand.
-The user then steps back, and the modeled dynamic system thereafter runs forward through time as a virtual world whose dynamics are driven by the interactions of its constituent agents.
+The user then steps back, and the modeled dynamic system thereafter unfolds forward as a virtual world whose dynamics are entirely driven by the interactions of its constituent parts.

 (MP1)--(MP7) imply that ACE models are state-space models in initial value form.
-Specifically, an ACE model specifies how an ensemble of agent states varies over time starting from a given ensemble of agent states at an initial time.
-However, these modeling principles further require this state process to exhibit real-world characteristics, such as agent local constructivity and system historicity.
+More precisely, an ACE model specifies how an ensemble of agent states dynamically evolves, starting from an initially given ensemble of agent states.
+However, these modeling principles further require an ACE model to exhibit essential real-world characteristics: namely, agent local constructivity, agent autonomy, system constructivity, and system historicity.

 Modern economic theory also relies heavily on state-space models.
 However, these models typically incorporate modeler-imposed rationality, optimality, and equilibrium conditions that could not (or would not) be met by locally constructive agents interacting within an historical process.

 For example, rational expectations assumptions require ex ante agent expectations to be consistent with ex post model outcomes.
 Consequently, the derivation of rational expectations solutions is a global fixed-point problem that requires the simultaneous consideration of all modeled time periods without regard for local constructivity and historical process constraints.

 A Mathematics for the Real World?